Manex Visual Effects: Founding and first works

-In 1995 Cinergi Pictures acquired an effects company from visual effects pioneer Doug Trumbull.
-It was originally known as Cinergi F/X but was subsequently named Mass Illusions.
-Mass.Illusion operated as a special-effects house owned by Cinergy, an independent movie studio.
-By 1997, Cinergy needed to sell Mass.Illusion for financial reasons, and began looking for investors to buy the company.
+In 1995, Cinergi Pictures acquired an effects company from visual effects pioneer Doug Trumbull.
+It was originally known as Cinergi F/X, but was subsequently named Mass Illusions.
+Mass.Illusion operated as a special-effects house owned by Cinergi, an independent movie studio.
+By 1997, Cinergi needed to sell Mass.Illusion for financial reasons, and began looking for investors to buy the company.
 Mass.Illusion had $1 million in debt, but had assets including artists and a $7.5 million contract to produce What Dreams May Come special effects.
 It had also submitted well-received test shots for The Matrix.
-In 1997 Cinergi pulled out of Mass Illusion.
+In 1997, Cinergi pulled out of Mass Illusion.
 The company was rescued from liquidation by the Columbus, Ohio based company Manchester Exchange & Investment Company Inc, (or Manex Group), with Manex agreeing to assume the firm's debt.
 Robert Bobo began running the company in November 1997.
-In 1998 it was renamed, to Manex Visual Effects (MVFX), headed by managing director Robert Bobo.
+In 1998, it was renamed, to Manex Visual Effects (MVFX), headed by managing director Robert Bobo.
 In August 1997, it was moved to Alameda Naval Air Station.

-In 1998 Manex completed work on the movie What Dreams May Come.
+In 1998, Manex completed work on the movie What Dreams May Come.
 This featured an extended sequence in which the character played by Robin Williams entered a painted world.
 Manex provided the visual effects for this sequence and partly as a result of this work the movie was awarded an Academy Award for Visual Effects.
 In 1999, Manex's creative director received an Oscar for What Dreams May Come.

-In 1999 Manex completed work on The Matrix which received an Academy Award.
+In 1999, Manex completed work on The Matrix which received an Academy Award.
 The team at Manex, led by John Gaeta, created the signature bullet time sequences from the movie.
 They also developed a system for image-based rendering allowing choreographed camera movements through computer graphic reconstructed sets (also known as Virtual Cinematography) for which Manex was awarded an Academy Award for Technical Achievement.

 In November 1998, Manex filed for injunctive relief against three individuals claiming to be shareholders.
 They sued Manex and Managing Director Robert Bobo, arguing he had defrauded them and was using the company for personal gain.
 Plaintiffs included Michael Van Himbergen, Roger Davis, and Steven Gillam.
 After losing in their initial efforts, the three plaintiffs settled for an undisclosed sum in a swap for public stock owned by them that was transferred to Manex Entertainment in March 2000.
 Robert Bobo was free thereafter to try to sell Manex for about $20 million if desired.
 Bobo stressed at the time that the company was not being sold and was instead upgrading and bringing in investors.
 The company did raise a significant amount of investment and continued to expand but was eventually sold by Bobo and management to an investor group from Trenton, New Jersey.
 After that, Bobo and key management left with no further contracts awarded to the company.